treweathers/Hammack_Proof_Solutions/Exam_3_Study_Guide.md

 * If you tried to make a "bin" for 5, who would be in it?
 Numbers smaller than 5.
 * But is 5 in its own bin?
 No ($5 < 5$ is false).
 * **The logic breaks.** If you can't be in your own "case," it's not an equivalence relation!

+# Chapter 12.
+Functions
+Proof
+If the function looks like...,Use this method...,Why?
+A polynomial (x2+5),Algebra,You can add/subtract to isolate x.
+A fraction (x−2x+1​),Algebra (Cross-multiply),"This is a classic ""isolate x"" setup."
+A piecewise/cases (even/odd),Pure Logic,"You can't solve an equation for ""evenness."""
+"Ordered pairs ((x,y))",System of Equations,You'll solve for x and y separately (like Exercise 12.5.6).